Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 "I also hope that we can use today's time to find all people who are stranded and unaccounted for and help them settle down," Premier Chen Chien-jen said after a briefing at an emergency operation centre in Hualien.

-The island has been shaken by over 300 strong aftershocks since the first quake, and the government warned people to be wary of landslides or rockfalls if they ventured to the countryside for Qingming, a two-day public holiday that began Thursday.
+The island has been shaken by hundreds of strong aftershocks since the first quake, and the government warned people to be wary of landslides or rockfalls if they ventured to the countryside for Qingming, a two-day public holiday that began Thursday.

-Families traditionally visit the tombs of their ancestors on the holiday to clean the gravesites and burn offerings.
-"Do not go to the mountains unless necessary," warned President Tsai Ing-wen in a late-night message.
+"Do not go to the mountains unless necessary," warned President Tsai Ing-wen.

-The national disaster agency said that10 people had been killed -- with the latest casualty found on a hiking trail Thursday -- and 1,067 injured in the quake.
+The national disaster agency said 10 people had been killed and 1,099 injured in the quake.

+The latest casualty, a 65-year-old man, was found on a hiking trail in Hualien county on Thursday afternoon.

+Rescue workers deployed ropes to move the body on the uneven terrain filled with jagged rocks, according to footage released by officials.

-Authorities were in contact with over 600 people trapped in tunnels or cut-off areas, but had lost touch with another 38 -- although they were believed to be safe.
+Authorities were in contact with over 700 people trapped in tunnels or cut-off areas, but had lost touch with about a dozen -- although they were believed to be safe.

 At around 4:00 pm, a highway leading to Taroko National Park was cleared.
 A small group stranded for nearly 30 hours emerged to be greeted by rescue workers handing them water and ushering some to the first aid tent.